TweetyLang/Specification/Introduction.md

 # TweetyLang

 ## Overview
-TweetyLang is a native programming language designed around the philsophy of tools that ***Just Work***.
-It bridges the gap between the ease of use of a high-level language like C#, and the control of low-level languages like C.
+TweetyLang is a object oriented programming language designed around the philsophy of tools that ***Just Work***.
+It bridges the gap between the ease of use of a high-level language like C# and the control, speed, and portability of low-level languages like C.

 ## Goals and Philosophy
 ### Toolchain Simplicity
 TweetyLang provides a unified toolchain and package manager.
 This guarantees that projects remain compatible, consistent, and predictable across environments.
 Developers rely on a single, standardized set of features for building, dependency management, and package installation.

 ### Nativity
 TweetyLang is a native language, compiled ahead of time into machine code.
 It requires no runtime environment, no JIT compilation, and no external dependencies.
-This also allows
-TweetyLang assemblies to interface directly with other native assemblies, without the need for wrappers.
+This also allows TweetyLang assemblies to interface directly with other native assemblies, without the need for wrappers.

 ## Features
 ### Syntax
 TweetyLang uses a syntax inspired by the C-family, with a few liberties taken to prioritize clarity and explicitness.
 For a complete specification of TweetyLang’s syntax in EBNF format, refer to the [Grammar Spec](Grammar.md).

 - **Variable declaration**
 ```Tweety